d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 The Top-level Menu buffer
 ─────────────────────────

-  `sweep' provides a convenient interface for listing the active Prolog top-levels and operating on them, called the Top-level Menu buffer.
+  Sweep provides a convenient interface for listing the active Prolog top-levels and operating on them, called the Top-level Menu buffer.
-  This buffer shows the list of active `sweep' top-level buffers in a table that includes information and statistics for each top-level.
+  This buffer shows the list of active Sweep top-level buffers in a table that includes information and statistics for each top-level.

   To open the Top-level Menu buffer, use the command `M-x